 Make your own Strawberry Shortcake Ice Cream Topping with just three ingredients!
-This quick and easy dessert topping will remind you of those strawberry shortcake ice cream bars you loved as a kid!
+This quick and easy dessert topping is a strawberry shortcake crumble that will remind you of those strawberry shortcake ice cream bars you loved as a kid!

 I’m on a bit of a roll this summer with homemade ice cream toppings.
 Can you blame me?
 It’s been a hot, hot summer and I’m all about no bake options when it comes to treats.